gvtsch/gvtsch.github.io/content/Blog/The Transformer Architecture I.md

 #### Embeddings

 After tokenization, embeddings come into play.
 Put simply, embeddings are numerical vector representations of tokens that capture their semantic meaning.
 Imagine each word being represented as a point in a multidimensional space.
 Words with similar meanings are closer together, while words with different meanings are further apart.
 These complex vectors are learned during the training of language models.
-Various metrics are used to measure the similarity between these vectors, the best known of which is [[cosine_similarity|cosine similarity]].
+Various metrics are used to measure the similarity between these vectors, the best known of which is [[Cosine similarity|cosine similarity]].

 **Why cosine similarity?**

-Unlike distance measures such as Euclidean distance, which measure the _straight_ or _direct_ distance between two points and are strongly influenced by the length of the vectors, [[cosine_similarity|cosine similarity]] measures the angle between two vectors.
+Unlike distance measures such as Euclidean distance, which measure the _straight_ or _direct_ distance between two points and are strongly influenced by the length of the vectors, [[Cosine similarity|cosine similarity]] measures the angle between two vectors.
 A small angle (cosine value close to 1) means that the vectors point in a very similar direction, meaning that there is a high degree of semantic similarity.
 A large angle (cosine value close to 0 or negative) indicates little or no semantic similarity.

-This makes [[cosine_similarity|cosine similarity]] particularly suitable for language models, as it effectively captures the semantic relationship between words regardless of the _strength_ of their vector representation (their length).
+This makes [[Cosine similarity|cosine similarity]] particularly suitable for language models, as it effectively captures the semantic relationship between words regardless of the _strength_ of their vector representation (their length).

 #### Summary

 Tokens are the broken-down text building blocks that are processed by language models.
 They are assigned token IDs.
-Embeddings are the numerical vector representations of these tokens that capture their semantic meaning. [[cosine_similarity|Cosine similarity]] is often used to measure the similarity between words, as it effectively reflects the content-related proximity of the embeddings.
+Embeddings are the numerical vector representations of these tokens that capture their semantic meaning. [[Cosine similarity|Cosine similarity]] is often used to measure the similarity between words, as it effectively reflects the content-related proximity of the embeddings.
 These concepts are fundamental to understanding how modern language models process and understand text.

 ### Generating entire sentences